 So what is the best way to learn Chinese vocabulary?

 When investing time into learning a language, you want to see quick and consistent results.
-Below I share my personal method for learning Chinese vocabulary – hopefully you can find it useful or modify it to suit your needs!
+Below I’d like to share my personal method for learning Chinese vocabulary – hopefully you can find it useful or modify it to suit your needs!

 My Method for Learning Chinese Vocabulary

 I developed my method after learning about the way my own brain works.
 As such, it may need to be modified slightly depending on the type of learner you are.

 Based on this method of learning Chinese vocabulary, I am able to learn 20-30 words (often comprising of more than one character) per day in under an hour of study and with a retention rate of about 90-95%.

 Not bad right?
 However, for it to actually work, you MUST do it every day or the process will fall apart.